ESRA FOSTER CARE PROGRAM

-One of the most important aspects of ESRA's rescue organization is their Foster Home Program.
+One of the most important aspects of ESRA's rescue organization is our Foster Care Program.
 ESRA's foster homes provide housing, medical care, rehabilitation, exercise, and love to an endless number of homeless dogs every year.
 Putting these "unwanted" dogs into a temporary loving environment allows them time to heal their wounds and gain confidence in their relationship with others before they go on to permanent placement.

 ESRA places dogs only in those foster homes qualified and approved as responsible and reliable.